 Lastly, sprinkle with cocoa powder or chocolate curls to decorate.

 Refrigerate at least 2 hours, until the mascarpone layer is cold and cheesecake layer has defrosted.

-Slice cake with a sharp straight-edge knife cleaning it with a paper towel between each slice.
+Slice the cake with a sharp, straight-edge knife cleaning it with a paper towel between each slice.
 Keep leftover cake covered in a refrigerator for up to one week or freeze for up to one month.

-Ensure that the cheesecake is properly chilled at each stage of the recipe.
-This will help it to set, and it will mean that the mascarpone topping won't slide off.
+Ensure that the cake is properly chilled at each stage of the recipe.
+This will help it set, and it will mean that the mascarpone topping won't slide off.
 It will also be easier to remove from the pan.

 Please keep in mind that nutritional information is a rough estimate and can vary significantly based on the products used and serving size.